Getting Started

 Chords and Notes

-The following adds an orange note to every chord on a track:
+The following snippet adds an orange note to every chord on a track:

 {